-To mount this unit to the wall, we'll be using a French Cleat wedge bracket.
-This is little more than a 2x4 which is ripped down the middle at a 45-degree angle.
-One-half of the ripped piece will be mounted on the wall and the other half inside the cabinet. and the other half inside the cabinet.
+To mount this unit to the wall, we'll be using a French cleat wedge bracket.
+This is little more than a 2 x 4 ripped down the middle at a 45-degree angle.
+One-half of the ripped piece will be mounted on the wall and the other half attached inside the cabinet.

-One of the two wedges will be attached under the top shelf of the cabinet with the 2-1/2" side to go against the wall (when mounted) and the wedge pointing downward.
-Use two 3" screws to attach the wedge to each standard, and a few 1-1/2" screws down from the top shelf into the wedge.
+- Attach one of the wedges under the top shelf of the cabinet so the wider 2 1/2-inch side will face toward the wall with the wedge pointing downward.
+Secure it with two 3-inch screws driven through each side panel into the ends of the wedge, and 1 1/2-inch screws driven down through the top shelf and into the wedge.

-Next, mount the other French Cleat wedge against the wall.
-Use 3" screws to drive it into wall studs with the 1-inch side of the bracket against the wall and the wedge pointing up.
-Be sure to level the wedge so that the cabinet will be level when mounted.
+- Next, mount the other French cleat wedge against the wall in the location where you want to mount the cabinet.
+Use 3-inch screws to drive the wedge into wall studs with the narrower 1-inch side of the wedge against the wall and the wedge pointing up.
+Be sure to level the wedge so that the cabinet will hang level when mounted.

-As you can now see, the advantage of using the French Cleat wedge bracket system is that the bracket in the cabinet will sit on the wall-mounted bracket, and the angle of the wedge will force the cabinet's weight toward the wall.Continue to 8 of 10 below.
+As you can see, the advantage of using the French cleat wedge bracket system is that the bracket in the cabinet will sit on the wall-mounted bracket, and the angle of the wedge will force the cabinet's weight toward the wall.Continue to 8 of 10 below.

 08 of 10

-Cut a 1x2 to 46-1/2" in length.
-Using the finish head nails, attach this piece to the top of the case's back.
-Place the 1x2 perpendicular to the back, and drive the nails through the top of the back as well as the shelf standards into the 1x2.
-(This 1x2 will serve as a nailer for the piece of plywood to cover the French Cleat.)
+- Using finish nails, attach this piece inside the carcass, flush to the top of the case's back, positioned perpendicular to the back.
+Drive the nails through the top of the back as well as through the cabinet sides and into the ends of the 1 x 2.
+This 1 x 2 will serve as a nailer for a piece of plywood that will cover the French cleat.

-Next, reach inside the assembly and measure from the top of the inside of the box (just in front of the wedge) down to the bottom of the nailer you just installed.
-The distance should be six inches, but it's best to verify before cutting the plywood.
+- Next, from inside the cabinet, measure from the top the cabinet, just in front of the wedge, down to the bottom of the nailer you just installed.
+The distance should about 6 inches, but it's best to verify before cutting the plywood.

 09 of 10